-There’s so much consider to when feeding our kids.
-They have easy access to processed foods.
+There’s so much consider to when deciding what to feed our kids.
+We have easy access to processed foods.
 Practically every day is some sort of Sugar Fest.

 We lived for trick or treating as that was our one chance to get candy.
 Jell-O was our dessert.
 Soda came in glass liters and quarts and was for special occasions.
 We drank water and milk; Gatorade didn’t exist.